 Who Is Sophia Loren?

-Italian actress Sophia Loren was born in Rome on September 20, 1934.
-Raised in poverty, she began her film career in 1951 and came to be regarded as one of the worlds most beautiful women.
+Raised in poverty, Sophia Loren began her film career in 1951 and came to be regarded as one of the worlds most beautiful women.
 Loren won the Best Actress Academy Award for the film Two Women in 1961 and an Academy Honorary Award in 1991.
-Married to producer Carlo Ponti for 50 years until his death in 2007, Loren lives in Geneva, Switzerland.
+Married to producer Carlo Ponti for 50 years until his death in 2007.

 'Aida,' 'The Gold of Naples'

 After various bit parts and a small role in the 1952 film La Favorita, the first for which she adopted the stage name "Loren," she delivered her breakthrough performance as the title character in the 1953 film Aida.
 Another leading role in The Gold of Naples (1954) established Loren as one of the up-and-coming stars of Italian cinema.

 'The Pride and the Passion'

 In 1957, Loren starred in her first Hollywood film, The Pride and the Passion, filmed in Paris and costarring Cary Grant and Frank Sinatra.
 At the same time, she became enmeshed in a love triangle when both Grant and an Italian film producer named Carlo Ponti declared their love for her.
 Although she had a schoolgirl's crush on Grant, Loren ultimately chose Ponti, a man the media joked was twice her age and half her height.